SQL Server Move Stored Procedure to Another Database – Best How to Guide

 Step-5.
 Now, Go to the Target Database & then Run the Script from the created file.

 This is the best method for users if they are not proficient enough in SQL technicalities.
-However, there is not much scope in this method for users to customize their operation.
-Let’s have a look at the drawbacks of this method:
+However, there is not much scope in this method for how to copy stored procedure in SQL Server as users to customize their operation.
+Let’s have a look at the drawbacks of this method with copy stored procedure from one database to another process:

-• The execution order of the scripts might not be correct always.
+• The execution order of the scripts might not always be correct.

 • Errors occur if stored procedures already exist on the target database.